pundit-community/pundit-matchers/README.md

 * `permit_edit_and_update_actions` Tests that both the edit and update actions are permitted by the policy.
-* `permit_mass_assignment_of(:attribute_name)` Tests that mass assignment of the attribute, passed in as a parameter, is permitted by the policy.
+* `permit_mass_assignment_of(:attribute_name)` Tests that mass assignment of the attribute(s), passed in as a single symbol parameter or an array of symbols, is permitted by the policy.
-* `permit_mass_assignments_of([:attribute1, :attribute2])` Tests that mass assignment
-  of an array of attributes, passed in as a parameter, are permitted by the policy.

 ### Forbid Matchers